allisonznl/allisonznl.github.io/_posts/2020-11-02-simulated-annealing.md

 class problem_annealing:
     # Define the problem
+    def __init__(self, initial, best, objective_function, schedule_function):
-    # initial state - give a path that visits all the nodes.
-This will just be the list of nodes how they are.
-    # current state - the current path we are checking
-    # best state - the best state we have found so far
-    # objective function - minimize the total path cost, this will be the path_cost() function.
-    # choices of action - schedule function and probability of acceptance function
-    # information we need to choose our action
+        self.initial_state = initial # a path that visits all the nodes.
+This will just be the list of nodes how they are. self.current_state = initial # the current path we are checking self.best_state = best # the best state we have found so far self.objective_function = objective_function # minimize the total path cost, this will be the path_cost() function. self.schedule_function = schedule_function # schedule function and probability of acceptance function, the information we need to choose our action

-    def __init__(self, initial, best, objective_function, schedule_function, stepsize):
-        self.initial_state = initial
-        self.current_state = initial
-        self.best_state = best
-        self.objective_function = objective_function
-        self.stepsize = stepsize
-        self.schedule_function = schedule_function

 #for annealing: moves are somehow random: we will use temperature schedule to change candidates for all_moves
     def random_move(self):